espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Cavalier's Banner.md

 * * *

 You fly the banner of your pledge from your mount, raising your allies' spirits.
 You and all allies within 30 feet gain a +1 circumstance bonus to Will saves and DCs against fear effects.
-If your banner is destroyed or removed, allies within 30 feet become [[Frightened|Frightened 1]].
+If your banner is destroyed or removed, allies within 30 feet become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].

 * * *